jgalanp/NetProLogo/README.md

 This is the NetPrologo version currently active.
 We have changed to [SWI-Prolog](http://www.swi-prolog.org/) since it is the most widely used Prolog engine and it supports most of the existing Prolog code and extensions.
 This extension uses the [JPL](http://www.swi-prolog.org/packages/jpl/) library that comes with SWI-Prolog and provides a Java API to interact with it.
 However, this NetProLogo version presents two drawbacks with respect to the former one:

-* The extension allows having only one open Prolog call at once.
-The former version of the extension allowed having multiple instances of the Prolog engine running simultaneously.
+* The extension allows having only one open Prolog call at once (former version of the extension allowed multiple instances of the Prolog engine running simultaneously).
 * The installation of the extension is OS dependent as it relies on the SWI-Prolog installed on the system.

 ##### NetProLogo for GPJ (GNU Prolog for Java)

-This is a NetProLogo old version, which is not being maintained anymore.
+This is the NetProLogo old version, which is not being maintained anymore.
 However it is still available in this [site](http://www.cs.us.es/~fsancho/NetProLogo/).
 This version of the extension was ruled since [GPJ](http://www.gnu.org/software/gnuprologjava/gnuprologjava.html) supports only basic Prolog syntax; therefore it was not compatible with most of the existing Prolog code and extensions.
-Moreover its development was discontinued.
-The advantages of using this extension are:
+Moreover, its development was discontinued.
+Nevertheless, there are some advantages of using this extension:

 * Cross-platform compatibility.
-GPJ was entirely developed in Java.
+Since GPJ was entirely developed in Java.
 * Supports running multiple instances of the Prolog engine simultaneously, which can be very useful in multi-agent programming since it allows each agent having its own reasoner and knowledge base.

 ## Download

 The last NetProLogo version can be downloaded [here](https://github.com/jgalanp/NetProLogo/releases/download/v0.2/NetProLogo.zip).

 The extension comes with a set of sample models in order to enlighten extension usage.
-Some of the sample models load an auxiliary Prolog file from the same directory using absolute paths, thus it will be necessary to correct that path (inside the NetLogo model) in order to point to the required prolog file.
+Some of the sample models load an auxiliary Prolog file from the same directory using absolute paths, thus it could be necessary to fix the path inside the NetLogo model in order to point to the required prolog file.

 Any feedback you can provide regarding use cases, installation issues or future improvements will be very appreciated.

 ## Important notes

 Before using the extension make sure you have installed the proper [NetLogo](http://ccl.northwestern.edu/netlogo/download.shtml) and SWI-Prolog versions.
-In this [link](http://www.swi-prolog.org/download/stable?show=all) you can find the different SWI-Prolog versions.
+Different SWI-Prolog versions can be found [here](http://www.swi-prolog.org/download/stable?show=all).

 ##### Version compatibility

-* NetProLogo was developed for NetLogo 5.x
+* NetProLogo has been developed for NetLogo 5.x.
 * NetPrologo is compatible with SWI-Prolog 6.6.x and earlier versions.
 Note that the new SWI-Prolog 7.x is not supported yet.

 ##### Windows users

 * Make sure you install a 32 bits SWI-Prolog.
-64 bits version is not compatible since NetLogo uses a 32 bits JVM.
+64 bits versions are not compatible since NetLogo uses a 32 bits JVM.

 ##### Mac users